natar-io/papart-app-example/README.md

 ## Requirements.

 * You need to the the environment varible `SKETCHBOOK` to your sketchbook folder, so that PapARt can load the configuration files and markers.
-E.g. on linux / OSX:
+E.g. on linux:
 ``` bash
 export SKETCHBOOK=$HOME/sketchbook
 ```